 He is graduate of Northwestern University’s Department of Performance Studies and has taught at The Juilliard School, Bard College, Princeton University, and The Department of Design for Stage and Film at NYU Tisch School of the Arts.

-He is a recipient of the 2017 Herb Alpert Award in the Arts.
+He is the recipient of the 2017 Herb Alpert Award in the Arts for the Theater.

 photo: Tei Blow